jacksu/zeppelinhub-documentation/README.md

 $ mkdocs build --clean
 ```

-After then, deploy it to the site.
+After then, let's deploy it to ZeppelinHub Documentation site.

 ```
 $ mkdocs gh-deploy --clean
 ```

 # Documentation URL
 After complete the deploy, you can see the final result.
 [http://help.zeppelinhub.com/](http://help.zeppelinhub.com/)